 Slow Cooker Mung Soup with Vegetables

 Even though it was 84 degrees in parts of North Carolina this week, the word is out that the North winds are headed our way.
 By the weekend much of the country will be under the spell of an autumn chill.
 What better time to pull out the slow cooker and start a lovely pot of soup?
 (In case you’re not familiar with the term “slow cooker,” you may know of it by the original manufacturer’s name: Crockpot® or the new hit, Instant Pot.

-A slow cooker can be invaluable for vegetarians and omnivores alike, but it helps to know a few tricks that make a Crockpot® meal worth savoring.
+A slow cooker can be invaluable for vegetarians and omnivores alike, but it helps to know a few tricks that make a slow cooker meal worth savoring.

 Instead of loading all of the ingredients into the cooker before bedtime (or in the morning before leaving for work), save the real flavor-makers for when you get home: